tradervue/api-docs/README.md

 - [Import API](imports.md) - for importing trades
 - [Trades API](trades.md) - for creating and managing trades
+- [Journal API](journal.md) - for creating and managing journal entries
 - [User Management API](users.md) - for managing users who belong to an organization